Author Archives: Jerica Parker

 Washing corn before boiling

-TIP: To cut the corn off the cob, you can put them in the center of a Bundt pan.
+• Editor’s Tip: To cut the corn off the cob, you can put them in the center of a Bundt pan.
 This will hold them as you cut off the corn and it will fall right into the pan.
+Or a simple board with nails pounded through (about 5″ apart) can hold the cob steady while you cut.

 To make a nailboard, simply take an extra shelf or spare board.
 Paint it, then hammer a 4" nail through it.
 Then you can simply set each ear of corn on the nail, and safely cut the corn.